halcyondream/halcyondream.github.io/_posts/2025-09-01-analyzing-cplusplus-compiler-vulnerabilities.md

 ret
 ```

 A major difference, however, is what's happening behind the scenes.
-Every virtual function defined in a class will compile a "vtable," which is a buffer of memory containing offsets to each virtual function.
-We can illustrate what the vtable dereference chain by annotating the disassembly:
+Every virtual function, which is defined in a class, will compile addresses to a "vtable," which is a buffer of memory containing offsets to each virtual function.
+We can illustrate the vtable dereference chain by annotating the disassembly:

 ```
 mov    rax, [...]  // *item